ajsmith/puppet-graphite/README.md

 This module is currently only intended for Red Hat, Fedora, or CentOS systems capable of running Docker.

-CentOS and RHEL systems need to add and enable the EPEL repository <https://fedoraproject.org/wiki/EPEL>.

 ## Release Notes

 ### v0.5.0 (unreleased)